Anthonywilde1/-AnthonyWilde-_T1A3/development-log.md

 6. Fixed infinite loop by implementing beginning of DRY dividing sections of Story into separate code.
 7. Continuing drying of code
 8. fixed gets of character creator to to_i for use of integers in skill checks.
-9. Re organized codee for DRY
+9. Re organized code for DRY.
+10. Figured out how to best use a timed base response to add timed based feature to  game
+11. implemented by creating new file for time methods.